What's involved in undertaking a remodeling project in L&S?

-Departments will work with the PAC, within Physical Plant, in carrying out remodeling projects.
-PAC is charged with balancing the needs and expectations of the UW-Madison community and those of the State Division of State Facilities (DSF) for improved design and construction services of small remodeling projects.
-PAC's primary objectives are to establish a responsive, consistent and cost-effective delivery system for remodeling projects; to meet DSF's accountability expectations; to minimize the backlog of remodeling project requests awaiting FP&M services; and to increase customer involvement and communication.
+Departments will work with the CRS, within Physical Plant, in carrying out remodeling projects.
+CRS is charged with balancing the needs and expectations of the UW-Madison community and those of the State Division of State Facilities (DSF) for improved design and construction services of small remodeling projects.
+CRS's primary objectives are to establish a responsive, consistent and cost-effective delivery system for remodeling projects; to meet DSF's accountability expectations; to minimize the backlog of remodeling project requests awaiting FP&M services; and to increase customer involvement and communication.
 This process has greatly reduced the backlog of deferred maintenance over the past five years.

-"Under-$30,000" projects require administrative review at the College level and consideration by Physical Plant.
+Projects require administrative review at the College level and consideration by Physical Plant.
 Physical Plant considers the feasibility of the project, including both architectural and engineering reviews, which can be quite time-consuming even if funds are available.